dsloyer/ez-kubeadm/README.md

 Thankfully, the project directory is automatically mounted onto each node by Vagrant, at /vagrant.
 Therefore, the SSH keys of interest are accessible by all our Vagrant VMs, at that location.
-I should add, however, that the contents of that directory are not well-synced, so changes to contents of files in /vagrant often go unseen, and may be lost.

 NOTE: The mount is only automatic during node creation, and must be re-mounted manually if the node reboots.